How to deploy with Helm* Chart#

 helm install vss . -f search_override.yaml -f user_values_override.yaml --set sharedClaimSize=10Gi -n $my_namespace

-If installing the chart in combined search and summary mode :
+If installing the chart in the combined Video Search and Summarization mode :

 helm install vss . -f unified_summary_search.yaml -f user_values_override.yaml --set sharedClaimSize=10Gi -n $my_namespace